minecraftforum/rules-archive/rules/minecraft_pocket_edition/rules.markdown

 * The discussion section is for general Pocket Edition discussion which does not fit into any other Pocket Edition forum.

+## Recent & Upcoming Title Updates

+* All recent and future Pocket Edition update threads belongs here.
+* Do not post threads that are not related to a new or future title update.

 ### Support

 * Threads must be concerning problems experienced with Minecraft: Pocket Edition